hsingchiehlin/Invitro_mass_balance_models/README.md

 This repository is constructed for the paper "Comparative Analysis of Chemical Distribution Models for Quantitative In Vitro to In Vivo Extrapolations."

 This paper includes three parts of analysis: (1) Model performance comparison, (2) Sensitivity analysis, and (3) Model application (details can be found in Figure 1 - Framework of the paper).
-Each folder contains the tools and R scripts required to perform the predictions of the in vitro mass balance model.
+Each folder contains the datasets, Excel simulation tools, and R scripts required to perform the in vitro mass balance model predictions.

 ## Figure information
 The folder "Plotting" includes the data and R script to reproduce Figure 2 and Figures S1 - S9, S11.